Milton K. Cummings: Maturity and acquisition

-By 1966, Brown Engineering Company had matured to become a viable player in the space and defense industry.
-The quiet influence and leadership of Cummings and the operational and technical expertise of his top staff positioned the Company to obtain vital roles with NASA MSFC; be in on the ground floor of emerging intelligence and missile defense efforts of the U.S. Army; and become recognized for its research activities.
-Offices and subsidiaries had been opened in several locations in the South and Northeast.
+By 1966, Brown Engineering Company provided services to the space and defense industries.
+The company held contracts with NASA's Marshall Space Flight Center (MSFC) and was involved in U.S. Army intelligence and missile defense projects.
+During this period, the company opened offices and subsidiaries in the Southern and Northeastern United States.

 To ensure continuing vitality, BECO needed to enter new, more widespread markets.
 Cummings and his close staff made plans for a major change, gaining a national presence by acquiring, merging, or being acquired.
 After eight years as CEO, Cummings stepped down and, as Board Chairman, concentrated on BECO's future.
 In April 1966, the BECO Board elected Joseph C. Moquin, the existing Executive Vice President, to be President.

 Late in 1966, Cummings initiated negotiations between BECO and Teledyne, Inc., of Los Angeles concerning the merger of the two companies.
 This led to BECO's being acquired in April 1967 to become Teledyne Brown Engineering, Inc. (TBE), a wholly owned subsidiary of Teledyne, Inc. A TBE board was maintained, with Cummings remaining Chairman until his death in 1973.